xychen-comp/TE-SNN/README.md

-# [Title] - Code Implementation
+# TE-SNN

-This repository contains the implementation of the experiments from the paper **"[Title]"**.
+This repository contains the implementation of the experiments from the paper **"Temporal structure encoding for accurate and robust temporal processing in spiking neural networks"**.
 The code is structured to reproduce all experiments efficiently using provided scripts.

 ## Dependencies
 To run this code, you need the following dependencies: